Kyosuke Himuro: Career

+Himuro released the compilation album 20th Anniversary All Singles Complete Best "Just Movin' On" ~All The-S-Hit~ on June 11, 2008.
+It became his tenth number-one album, making Himuro the solo artist with the most number one albums after breaking off from a group.

-The Japanese release of Final Fantasy VII Advent Children Complete featured a new ending song by Himuro, "Safe and Sound", which features My Chemical Romance lead singer Gerard Way and replaces "Calling".
+The Japanese release of Final Fantasy VII Advent Children Complete featured a new ending song by Himuro, "Safe and Sound", which features American rock band My Chemical Romance's lead singer Gerard Way and replaces "Calling".
 "Safe and Sound" was released on the iTunes Store on April 29, 2009.
 However, the North American release continues to use "Calling" instead of "Safe and Sound".